vmware/xenon/README.md

 The team uses Eclipse or IntelliJ.
 Formatting style settings for both these editors can be found in the [contrib](https://github.com/vmware/xenon/tree/master/contrib) folder.

+#### test change
+testing configuration/gerrit setup, this will soon be reverted. no need to approve.